How to Calculate Cash-on-Cash Return: The Method and Formula

 Okay, but with that said, it should be noted that cash-on-cash is not a particularly powerful tool for measuring the profitability of rental income property, and currently gets less attention in real estate investment analysis than it used to receive some years ago.

-One shortcoming lies in the fact that cash on cash return does not take into account time value of money (i.e., the idea that a dollar today is worth more than a dollar in the future).
-Cash-on-cash return must be restricted to simply measuring a residential income property's first year cash flow, and not any of its future year's cash flows.
+One shortcoming lies in the fact that cash on cash return does not take into account the time value of money (i.e., the idea that a dollar today is worth more than a dollar in the future).
+Cash-on-cash return must be restricted to simply measuring a residential income property's first-year cash flow, and not any of its future year's cash flows.

 Nonetheless, cash-on-cash still offers seasoned and beginning real estate investors a valid benefit.
 So let's dig in.